octapush/octapush.docs/README.md

 You can access the live demo which is also a detailed documentation of **`octapush.docs`** usage [from here](http://fadhly.hol.es)

 # Next Improvement
-We have lot improvement idea (plan), there are (included but not limited to):
+We have lot improvement ideas (plans), there are (included but not limited to):
-- Free Hosting with free subdomain
+- Free Hosting with free subdomain.
-- Add Comment for each documentation page
+- Add Comment for each documentation page.
-- Theme changer
-- Multi language page
+- Multi languages page.
+- Theme changer.
 - etc..

+You can see our other plans from [here](https://github.com/octapush/octapush.docs/projects/1).

+# Issues
+Ofcourse, since the developer as human sometimes doing some error or mistake.
+So, We have listed our issues in [here](https://github.com/octapush/octapush.docs/issues).

+And, If you get any bug's or error's on **`octapush.docs`**, you can report to us [on this page](https://github.com/octapush/octapush.docs/issues/new).

 # Developer Message